aimenux/AutoFixtureCustomizationsDemo/README.md

 Using AutoFixture customizations
 ```

-In this demo, i m using [AutoFixture customizations](https://autofixture.github.io/docs/fixture-customization/) in order to customize the generation of fixtures.
+In this demo, i m using [AutoFixture customizations](https://autofixture.github.io/docs/fixture-customization/) in order to define the range of values that we want for some type.
 >

 **`Tools`** : net 8.0, AutoFixture